SAP/component-operator-runtime/content/docs/concepts/reconciler/dependents.md

 Whether the reconciler emits Kubernetes events on the object (such as created, updated, or deleted) while managing it.
 Set to `true` to suppress events for this particular object.
-This is the per-object counterpart of the reconciler-wide `ReconcilerOptions.DisableEvents`; if events are already disabled globally, this annotation has no additional effect.
+This is the per-object counterpart of the reconciler-wide `ReconcilerOptions.EnableEvents`; if events are already disabled globally, this annotation has no additional effect.

 See [Reconciler Options](../overview/#reconcileroptions).